 Don’t expect that your blog will earn you income if you don’t invest in your platform to begin with.
 Most affiliate marketing networks, for one, do not approve blogs on free-hosted sites like Blogspot, Tumblr, and WordPress.com.
 Brands and advertisers prefer working with bloggers who have self-hosted sites, too.

 For starters, investing in a reliable web host (I highly recommend Siteground) and a domain name is A MUST if you want to make money blogging.
 A premium WordPress theme is also a good initial investment.

 Having a self-hosted website tells potential sponsors, affiliate networks, as well as your readers, something about your professionalism.
-It’s like coming to an interview prepared with an impressive portfolio, and power-dressed with the right outfit.
+It’s like coming to an interview prepared with an impressive portfolio, and power-dressed with the proper attire.